 And so does she, if she’s honest.

 For a moment, Alaric remains unmentioned between them, quiet in both their thoughts.
-The bottle is placed between them and Meredith fills both their glasses with more than generous measures.
+The bottle is placed before them and Meredith fills both their glasses with more than generous measures.
 Their glasses meet their lips in unison; an unspoken toast to a man they both still mourn, still miss.
-The man who be drinking this with them.
+The man who should be drinking this with them.